 - Mount Lhotse has a very stunning south face and is the steepest south face to climb

-- It is considered as one of the most challenging climb in the world
+- It is considered one of the most challenging climbs in the world

 - Beautiful views of magnificent peaks like Mt Everest, Mt Nuptse, Mt Cho-Oyu, Mt Ama Dablam, Mt Pumori, Island Peak, Thamserku, and other peaks